-Applications for normal round admission are managed under Plymouth LA admissions procedures.
+Applications for normal round admission are managed under Plymouth's Primary Co-ordinated Admissions Scheme.
 Decisions will be sent to parents on the National Offer Day by the Council where the child lives.

 How to apply for admission - in-year to any Year Group